filodb/FiloDB/RUN-ON-DOCKER.md

 docker exec -it cassandra cqlsh -e "DESC TABLES"
 ```

-The next 3 cassandra keyspaces with their table will be presend in the output
+The next 3 cassandra keyspaces with their tables will be presend in the output
 ```
 Keyspace filodb
 ---------------